Adolis García Player Props: Rangers vs. Nationals

 Adolis García At The Plate

-- Garcia has 88 hits, which leads Texas hitters this season, while batting .262 with 41 extra-base hits.
+- Garcia leads Texas with 90 hits, batting .264 this season with 43 extra-base hits.

-- Among the qualifying hitters in MLB, he ranks 67th in batting average, 72nd in on-base percentage, and 14th in slugging.
+- Among qualifying batters in MLB, his batting average ranks 62nd, his on-base percentage ranks 69th, and he is 10th in the league in slugging.

-- In 39 games this season (44.8%), Garcia has picked up an RBI, and in 18 of those games (20.7%) he had two or more.
-He has also driven in three or more of his team's runs in six contests.
+- Garcia has had an RBI in 40 games this season (45.5%), including 19 multi-RBI outings (21.6%).
+He has also driven home three or more of his team's runs in six contests.

-- He has scored in 45 games this season, with multiple runs 16 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.